 When it comes to your big day, you want to make it as memorable and special for guests as it will be for you.
-Gifting out favors to those who attend is a nice way to do so, but it’s hard to figure out the best wedding favors that everyone will enjoy and that fit your budget.
-Luckily, wedding candy is a great option to keep the cost of favors low and also make everyone happy with a little something sweet.
+It can be hard to figure out the best wedding favors that everyone will enjoy and that fit your budget, but luckily, wedding candy is a fun and sweet option.

 Below we’ll break out the different options you have for picking out candy, from chocolate to soft and hard candy favorites.
 We’ll also include some tips for assembling your candy favors or for serving them if you choose to create a wedding candy bar for your guests to enjoy!

-Unless you’re willing to have coolers set up to hold the candy, you may do better picking a more resilient type of candy.
-Choices like mints or hard candies will fare much better and can be placed directly at your guests’ table setting so they’re ready to go at the start of the reception.
+If you are planning for a warmer season and want to look for alternatives less likely to cause a mess, there are plenty of other options to choose from.
+Mints and hard candies will fare much better and can be placed directly at your guests’ table setting so they’re ready to go at the start of the reception.

 2. Who am I inviting?